Ankitmark/Lambda_Function_gRPC-REST/Doc/Document.md

 The lambda function is now deployed on AWS.

-### Exposing the API for accessing lambda functions using AWS API Gateway
+### Creating and Exposing the API for accessing lambda functions using AWS API Gateway

 1. Ensure that AWS CLI is installed and configured on your system.
 Follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) to know how to do so.
 2. Ensure that the user configured with your AWS CLI is having the proper IAM roles and permissions configured for modifying AWS API Gateway.